Tropical surface singularities: The classification

+Let us treat the first case exemplarily with more details.
+Denote by $\lambda$ the coefficient of $m_a$, $m_b$, $m_c$ and $m_d$, by $\mu$ the coefficient of $m_e$ and $m_f$ and by $\nu$ the coefficient of the point $m$ which forms a pyramide with the triangle.
+We have $\nu<\mu<\lambda$.
+The virtual vertex of $m_e$ has coordinates $(\lambda-\mu,0,0)$, the actual vertex --- i.e.\ the vertex corresponding to the pyramide formed by $m$ and the triangle --- has coordinates $(\frac{\lambda-\nu}{3},0,0)$.
+Since $m_e$ has $x$-coordinate $1$ and $m$ has $x$-coordinate $3$ but forms a pyramide with the triangle, we must have $\mu<\frac{2\lambda+\nu}{3}$.
+This shows that the virtual edge is indeed longer than $E$.

-In this situation, we cannot describe the location of the singular point as some sort of midpoint as in the earlier cases, a description which does not change when we shift.
+In the fourth case, we cannot describe the location of the singular point as some sort of midpoint as in the earlier cases, a description which does not change when we shift.
 When we solve for the position of $V$ as before, and denote by $\lambda=u_{m_a}$ the highest weight, i.e.\ the coefficient of the four points $m_a,\ldots,m_d$, and by $\mu=u_{m_e}$ the coefficient of $m_e$ and $m_f$, then as before we get $(\frac{1}{3}\cdot (\lambda-\mu),0,0)$ for the coordinates of $V$.
 The singular point is at $(0,0,0)$ which is a point of distance $\frac{\lambda-\mu}{3}$ from $V$.
 This distance will not change of course when we shift, however the coefficients $\lambda$ and $\mu$ are going to be changed by adding a vector in the rowspace of $A$.
-Thus, for a given point $u\in \Trop(\Sing(\Delta))$ we have to write it as a sum of a vector in our weight class and a vector in the rowspace of $A$.
-Since the rowspace of $A$ intersects the linear space spanned by the weight class transversely in this case, there is a unique way of writing $u$ as such a sum, and we can in fact solve for the vector in the rowspace which we need.
+Since there is a unique way of writing $u$ as a sum of a vector in the weight class and a vector in the rowspace, we can in fact solve for the vector in the rowspace which we need.
 By our choice of coordinates for the point configuration, we can deduce that we need to add the vector of $y$-coordinates in the rowspace $(u_{m_b}-u_{m_c})$-times and the vector of $z$-coordinates $(u_{m_b}-u_{m_d})$-times.
 Then the four new coefficients of the circuit are equal, we have

 If $M$ denotes the multiple of the $x$-vector that we add, then $M$ has to satisfy the equality

 where $m_{fy}$ is the second coordinate of $m_f$ etc., so that then the new coefficients of $m_e$ and $m_f$ are also equal.
 So we can solve for $M$ and then express the distance $\frac{\lambda-\mu}{3}$ of the singular point from $V$ as